Skip to main content

 Now it’s time to reveal the winners.

-This year, 23 submissions were received.
-Authors are from Trinidad and Tobago, South Korea, Switzerland, Malaysia, the United Kingdom, France, New Zealand, the United States, and China.
+This year, 16 submissions were received.
+Authors are from Trinidad and Tobago, South Korea, Malaysia, the United Kingdom, the United States, Italy and China.

-16 were qualified and published online.
-The selection process was conducted on X, formerly known as Twitter.
-People were invited to vote for the best four.
+12 were qualified and published online.
+The selection process was conducted on X. People were invited to vote for the best four.

 Public voting like this makes the selection process transparent.
 And transparency is good.
 And the more people participate, the better it gets.